class Gdk::Surface

 On traditional systems this is 1, but on very high density outputs this can be a higher value (often 2).
 A higher value means that drawing is automatically scaled up to a higher resolution, so any code doing drawing will automatically look nicer.
 However, if you are supplying pixel-based data the scale value can be used to determine whether to use a pixel resource with higher resolution data.

-The scale of a surface may change during runtime.
+The scale factor may change during the lifetime of the surface.

 def set_device_cursor(device : Gdk::Device, cursor : Gdk::Cursor) : Nil #